gingerbeardman/Emojipedia/README.md

 # Emojipedia

-Mac OS X Dictionary containing Emoji and their meanings
+MacOS X Dictionary containing Emoji and their meanings

 ## Installing the dictionary